-When is the Best Time for a Stem Cell Treatment?
+When is the Best Time for Regenerative Therapy Treatment?

-Whether a patient has neuropathy, degenerative arthritis or a musculoskeletal condition, such as back pain, we can help with Stem Cell Therapy Treatment.
+Whether a patient has neuropathy, degenerative arthritis or a musculoskeletal condition, such as back pain, we can help with regenerative therapy treatment.
 But a question that may arise is, when is the best time to start treatment?

 Plenty of factors may influence the best time to start treatment.
-Generally, we advise that the best time for Stem Cell Therapy is when you need it least and when you’re ready to take care of yourself.
-What we mean to say is that prevention is worth more than a cure and that you should be ready to maintain an overall healthy lifestyle when choosing Stem Cell Therapy
+Generally, we advise that the best time for regenerative therapy is when you need it least and when you’re ready to take care of yourself.
+What we mean to say is that prevention is worth more than a cure and that you should be ready to maintain an overall healthy lifestyle when choosing regenerative therapy.
+Keep in mind that there are many forms of regenerative therapy that are not specifically stem cell as regulated by the FDA.

-I Was Diagnosed/Injured Years Ago – is it too Late for Stem Cell Treatment?
+I Was Diagnosed/Injured Years Ago – is it too Late for Regenerative Therapy Treatment?

 In respect to regenerative medicine, we focus more on the severity of the disease rather than the duration.
 We describe severity in the sense of how painful the condition is, how much structural damage there is, or if the condition is affecting multiple areas on the body (a patient may come in with a complaint about hip pain, but knee pain and joint motion may be affecting the patient’s overall condition as well).

-Like many other treatments, Stem Cell Therapy is likely to be more effective when the disease or injury is less severe.
+Like many other treatments, regenerative therapy is likely to be more effective when the disease or injury is less severe.
 However, that does not mean we haven’t seen great results in patients who have had more severe symptoms.
 Each case is unique and dependent on how the patient responds to treatment – both physically and mentally.
-As mentioned above, Stem Cell Therapy should be performed when you’re ready to take care of your body and nurse it back to optimal health.
+As mentioned above, regenerative therapy should be performed when you’re ready to take care of your body and nurse it back to optimal health.

-Will I Need Time off Work for Stem Cell Therapy?
+Will I Need Time off Work for Regenerative Therapy?

 The simplest answer is no – at least not more than a day if your job is not physically demanding.
-Depending on what procedure is performed (using adipose derived stem cells, bone marrow-derived stem cells or placental-derived stem cells), the patient may walk out of our office immediately after the procedure and carry on with their daily activities.
+Depending on what procedure is performed, the patient may walk out of our office immediately after the procedure and carry on with their daily activities.

-Other factors that patients do not need to consider when planning for a Stem Cell Therapy treatment include:
+Other factors that patients do not need to consider when planning for a regenerative therapy treatment include:

 - Being the appropriate age (there are no limitations)